María Teresa Ruiz: Career and research

 In 1975, upon completing her thesis work with Martin Schwarzschild, Ruiz became the first woman to obtain a PhD in astrophysics at Princeton University.

 In 1997 she became the first woman in Chile's history to receive the country's National Prize for Exact Sciences.
 She held a postdoctoral research position at Trieste Observatory and worked for two years at UNAM, the Institute of Astronomy in Mexico.

 Astronomic discovery

-In 1997, Ruiz discovered Kelu-1 which is a structure of two brown dwarfs.
-Kelu is also among the first systems of free floating brown dwarfs.
-This structure is located in the constellation named Hydra which sits approximately about 61 light years from planet Earth.
-It was a surprise for Ruiz when she found Kelu, because with all the experience she had, it was easy for her to recognize all the different bodies, although that was not the case this time.
-The spectrum she detected was unusual and did not look like a normal star's spectrum—the spectrum of Kelu-1 contained lithium and had an extremely red color.
+In 1997, Ruiz discovered Kelu-1 which is a binary system of two brown dwarfs.
+Kelu-1 is also among the first systems of free floating brown dwarfs.
+This system is located in the constellation Hydra and sits approximately about 61 light years from planet Earth.
+Ruiz was surprised at the unusual properties of the spectrum she detected which did not look like the typical stellar spectra she was used to seeing.
+The spectrum of Kelu-1 contained lithium and the system had an extremely red color.
 These two properties led Ruiz to conclude that Kelu-1 must be a brown dwarf—one of the first free-floating ones discovered.

 The name Kelu comes from the language Mapuche and it means “red”, in reference to the color of the star.